kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do - Inventory Tab.md

   - [x] quantityAlwaysShownEnabled : Always show item quantity
   - [ ]
   - [ ] ...
+- [x] The context menu has too many options.
+Is that because of tidy 5e module being on?
+Yes.
 - [ ] Test ammo switching on a synthetic token

 ## Inventory Impl